 “Surveys have been scientifically proven to be a failed method of capturing customer and employee sentiment.
 In fact, the scientific evidence is overwhelming.
 Google “survey bias” to learn why you should never make important business decisions based on customer or employee satisfaction surveys.”

 SAP would never care if the foundational principle of the vendor was true.
 Still, it is curious to find that research seems to counter the benefits claimed by Qualtrics.
-We do not have a background in surveys, and the analysis in this article is from other dimensions, but Ahmed Azmi is normally right when he makes proposals.
+We do not have a background in surveys, and the analysis in this article is from other dimensions, but Ahmed Azmi usually is right when he makes proposals.
 It should be observed that whether online surveys work is not even a topic brought up in any of the media coverage or other comments surrounding the Qualtrics acquisition.
-Apparently the question of whether software actually works as promoted is a level of depth far too extreme for the major media outlets.
+The question of whether software works as promoted is a level of depth far too extreme for the major media outlets.

 SAP’s “Experience” Acquisition Repeat

 It was long-term ABAP and development resource Rolf Paulsen who brought up the fact that SAP already purchased a…

 “Real-time behavioral marketing company that optimizes each website vistor’s path to purchase.”

 …that was called SeeWhy.
 The current SeeWhy.com website defaults to this page.

 This acquisition seems quite similar to Qualtrics.
 It was made back in 2014.
 Why was SAP not able to do much with it in the four years since the acquisition?
 Why does it need to acquire other vendors instead of figuring out what to do with SeeWhy?

 Qualtrics has not been a profitable company.
 According to Wikipedia, its recent revenue history has been the following:

 - Qualtrics reported revenue of $190.6 million in 2016